krasimir/shape-drawer/README.md

 ```
 npm install
 gulp
 ```

 ## Builds

-The build version of the app is available as `drawing.html` file in the main repository folder.
+The build version of the app is available as `drawing.html` file in the main repository's folder.

 ## Room for improvements